zulip/zulip/docs/directory-structure.rst

 | ``docs/``   | Source for this documentation                 |
 +-------------+-----------------------------------------------+

-You can consult the code for ``tools/build-voyager-tarball`` to check exactly which components are included in production -- since that is the tool that does the builds, it controls the distribution.
+You can consult the .gitattributes file to see exactly which components are excluded from production releases (release tarballs are generated using tools/build-release-tarball).